Changing the narrative around local companies TEY_post_Maxwell_Oko

 What is Eraskorp’s footprint in the Nigerian power sector?

 FO: In collaboration with our OEM, we have developed an anti-energy theft system called the Intelligent Data Box (IDB), an innovative introduction to the Nigerian power sector.
 The IDB entails an online meter ordering system.
 The platform automatically takes the customer to the payment gateway once the order is placed.
-Once the payment is completed, it will hit our system, and our installation team will go directly to the customer’s house to install the meter.
+Once the payment is completed, it will hit our system, and our installation team will go directly to the customer’s house to instal the meter.
 This approach will drastically reduce overall costs and time when it comes to deployment and management of the metering system by digitalising the entire process.

 MO: Right now, we are importing the meters, but we plan to establish an assembly plant in Lagos if the market starts to ramp up.
 It will enable us to deploy more of them in a shorter period of time.
 The lubricants plant will also support this goal because we will be producing transformer and turbine oil.
-There is a big appetite for local manufacturing of meters from both the consumer and government point of view because the government is supporting local participation in meter manufacturing.
+There is a big appetite for local manufacturing of meters from both the consumer and government point of view with the government actively supporting local participation in meter manufacturing.

 What are Eraskorp’s current contracts?